petk/php-build-system/docs/differences.md

 * Better cross-compiling support with CMake toolchain files and ability to set the cross-compiling emulator.

-* The installation include directory (`/usr/local/include/php`) can be adjusted with `PHP_INCLUDE_PREFIX` variable to support multiple PHP versions.
-For example, `/usr/local/include/php/8.4`.

 ## Behavior

 * sapi/phpdbg readline support works more intuitively regardless of the readline